Giovym/todo-app/README.md

 ### What I learned

 This was my first project created with React.
-I was able to put into practice what I have learned in React so far.
+I was able to put into practice what I have learned in React so far, for example the following React Hooks:

+- useState
+- useEffect
+- useReducer

 ### Continued development